VictoriaMetrics/VictoriaMetrics/deployment/docker/victorialogs/telegraf/README.md

 The docker compose file contains the following components:

-* telegraf - telegraf is configured to collect logs from the `docker`, you can find configuration in the `telegraf.conf`.
-It writes data in VictoriaLogs.
-It pushes metrics to VictoriaMetrics.
+* telegraf - Telegraf logs collection agent, which is configured to collect and write data to `victorialogs`
-* VictoriaLogs - the log database, it accepts the data from `telegraf` by elastic protocol
+* victorialogs - VictoriaLogs log database, which accepts the data from `telegraf`
-* VictoriaMetrics - collects metrics from `VictoriaLogs` and `VictoriaMetrics`
+* victoriametrics - VictoriaMetrics metrics database, which collects metrics from `victorialogs` and `telegraf`

 Querying the data